reactioncommerce/reaction-docs/developer/tutorial/plugin-intro-1.md

 * A basic understanding of HTML
 * Either some experience using a template engine like Handlebars, Django Templates or ERB or have read the [Blaze](http://blazejs.org/guide/introduction.html) documentation.

-### What are some of the best tools when developing for Reaction?

-Most of the Reaction teams uses [Atom](https://atom.io/) and we have a section in the [style guide](/developer/styleguide) on how to customize it for working with Reaction.
-Also [RoboMongo](https://robomongo.org/) is a great tool for looking at your local database.
-Using and understanding the Meteor commands like `meteor shell` are also very handy.
-There are also a couple of Chrome extensions that allow you to inspect MiniMongo and Blaze templates.
-A search for MiniMongo or Meteor should help you find them.

 ### Pros and Cons of creating a custom plugin

 When you start to work with Reaction Commerce (and with many other open-source eCommerce packages) you have two paths to go down.
 The first is to simple fork the package and make the changes you want.
 The advantages of this are: